grapp1/kw-intern/parflow-integration/pf-keys/documentation/parflow_keys.rst

 .. note::
     The value is required
-    The value must be an Integer
+    The value must be a Double

 ComputationalGrid.Lower.Y